drummingdemon/osx-nano-bash/README.md

-# osx-nano-bash
+# BASH and NANO Customization @ MAC OS X

-for the best possible nano and bash setup
+for the best possible (and colorful) BASH and nano experience under MAC OS X

+also, you need to have nano installed via brew (http://brew.sh)